Does Medicare Cover the Freestyle Libre?

 The FDA has approved the FreeStyle Libre for people over the age of four who have type 1 or type 2 diabetes.
 Your doctor can help you determine whether the CGM is right for you.
 A prescription from a medical professional is needed to purchase the device.

-How Much Does FreeStyle Libre Cost Out of Pocket?
+How Much Does FreeStyle Libre Cost Without Insurance?

 GoodRx reports that the cost of the FreeStyle Libre ranges from $120 to $131.
 The amount you would pay out of pocket varies based on where you live and which retailer you buy from.
 In addition to the device, you will need to purchase additional supplies on a monthly basis.
 A study published in the journal US Endocrinology found that the overall cost of using the FreeStyle Libre 14-Day System for one year is $1,602.76.